mugrufis/tic-tac-toe/README.md

 # tic_tac_toe

+_The following challenge was part of a job interview._

+_The initial commit is the submited code._

 Coding Challenge for Frontend Developers

 Create a TicTacToe game in Angular 6 or above!